Manchester South District Railway: History

 From 1923, the MR was absorbed into the LMS, and after 1948 the line became part of British Rail.
 In the postwar period, suburban services on the South District Line declined in frequency.
 In the late 1950s, British Rail introduced the new Blue Pullmans Manchester-London express train which called at Cheadle Heath.

 Closure

 When the former LNWR line from Manchester Piccadilly became the principal route for London express trains, the South District Line lost its importance; the route and its stations were listed for closure in the Beeching cuts.
-Passenger services on the Manchester South District Line ceased on 2 January 1967, although it continued to be used for freight trains and as a relief line for passenger express trains until the line was fully closed in 1969.
+Passenger services on the Manchester South District Line ceased after 1 January 1967.
+The line remained in use for freight and other uses until all of the MSDR's track east of Chorlton Junction was closed to all traffic after 17 August 1969 and lifted in 1970.
+The Fallowfield Loop continued to operate as a freight line following this and closed later in 1988.

 After closure, the suburban stations fell derelict and were eventually demolished.
 Manchester Central was mothballed and eventually repurposed as an exhibition centre, the G-Mex in 1986.